maxnorth/nv/README.md

     type: 1password
 ```

-**nv** is available as a CLI and as a golang library.
+**nv** is designed to be usable purely as a CLI, but it is also available as a golang library.
 Libraries for more languages may be added depending on interest.

 ## Why use nv